ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Background and related works

-Efficient automatic gradient calculation happens through appropriately defined pushforward, jacobian-vector product (JVP), and pullback, vector-jacobian product (VJP), operators.
-When performing non-standard uses of these frameworks, like in this work, we are required to define custom gradients for the data structure operations through custom JVP definitions, after which JAX will automatically derive the right VJP.
+In JAX, efficient, automatic gradient calculation happens through appropriately defined pushforward, Jacobian-vector product (JVP), and pullback, vector-Jacobian product (VJP) operators.
+This autograd mechanism, by default, is not aware of the implicit derivatives required for exact spike-event gradients.
+Thus, we are required to inject these gradients in JAX' autograd mechanism, via \emph{custom gradients} for the data-structure operations through custom JVP definitions, after which JAX will automatically derive the right VJP.